BLACK LAKE PRESERVATION SOCIETY

 Do You Have a Living Shoreline?

 Living Shorelines are the best way to improve your property's resilience to erosion, improve aquatic life habitat, reduce stormwater sources of nutrient pollution, and improve the appearance of your property.
 If you have a Living Shoreline, you may like to show it to others.
-Post your living shoreline on Eyes On The Lake and describe your experience and share photos on our Facebook page.
+Post your living shoreline on our Facebook page.

 How Shorelines Impact The Health of Our Lake